oversword/super-small-state-machine/README.md

 Input the initial state by default

-Return the `S.Return` property by default
+Return the `Return` property by default

 Do not perform strict state checking by default

 Allow 1000 iterations by default

 Run util the return symbol is present by default.

-Do not allow for asynchronous actions by default

-Do not allow for asynchronous actions by default

 Do not keep the stack trace by default